3. The many faces of the self 28 boulevard the Waterloo, Brussels, Belgium

 Berruguete had been to Italy and Sebastian’s pose is based on a famous work by Michelangelo.
 But this was not intended as an elevated work of art.
 Instead this was a piece made to inspire popular religious devotion, to make a community feel protected.
 Church commentators at the time worried however that the realistic nudity of such images would cause inappropriate desire.
 It would be interesting to discover whether St Sebastian, beautiful and suffering, was always associated with gay identity, as he is now.

-In contrast Action 125 is a contemporary secular subject.
-Its subtitle reveals it to be a Muslim Iraqi prisoner of war captured by invading American forces in Tikrit, Northern Iraq, on 14 April 2003, at the start of the Iraq War (2003–2011).
-Seen here as a stand-alone piece, it was made in 2010–11 as part of a larger series of nine sculptures, each representing an act of subjugation.
-The sculptures show a lone male victim – exposed, humiliated, forced to strip down and so rendered horribly, temptingly vulnerable.
 Aramesh’s haunting and unnerving ‘icons of beauty and terror’ derive from a number of visual sources.
 These range from beautiful, highly-finished Renaissance and Baroque sculptures and paintings of ecstatic saints – like Berruguete’s St Sebastian – to shocking, hastily-snapped reportage photographs of victims of war, conflict, and displacement from Algeria and Korea in the 1950s to present-day Iraq and Palestine.
 Aramesh’s aim is to ‘create a dialogue between icons of European art history and images of contemporary political conflicts’.
+More information here